2024-01-13 22:54:48

 And since thoughts are something over which people have “little control,” according to Verdejo, “this type of advice is not useful.”

-“The person with depression probably already tried to do it and was frustrated when he didn’t succeed, so he gets frustrated again when his environment insists on it.
+“The person with depression probably already tried to do it and was frustrated when he didn’t succeed, so he gets frustrated once more when his environment insists on it.
 The support that a person with depression needs is from a secure bond, from an attempt at understanding instead of criticism,” says the expert.

-“The most I see is people who are having difficulties adapting to what is happening, to day-to-day situations,” said Martínez, who recommends seeking help in case you identify some of the symptoms we talk about here.
+“The most I see is people who are having difficulties adapting to what is happening, to day-to-day situations,” said Martínez, who recommends seeking help in case you identify some of the symptoms we talk regarding here.

 How to approach a person with depression?